ProteinsWebTeam/interpro-blog/_posts/2020-02-04-Introducing the new InterPro website.md

 In addition to this we have been optimising the user experience side of things and responding to requests to enable users to get to the data that they want as efficiently as they can.
 With this in mind we have also been undertaking a small User Experience (UX) study to see where we should apply our efforts.

+We'll keep you updated with more information InterPro soon